microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 In this task you will update the pom.xml file for the MyShuttle2 application so that it can consume the MyShuttleCalc package from the Maven package feed.

 1. In Chrome, navigate to your VSTS account and team project.
-Click on the Build & Release Hub, click on Packages, and select the Maven feed.
-Click on "Connect to Feed".
+Click on the **Build & Release** Hub, click on **Packages**, and select the Maven feed.
+Click on **Connect to Feed**.
 Click on the copy button in the section labeled `Add this feed to your project pom.xml inside the <repositories> tag`.

     ![Get the package repository settings from VSTS](images/maven-packagefeed-settings.png)